Ch4nKyy/BG3WASD/README.md

 ### The mod worked before, but stopped working!

 Game updates can break the mod in multiple ways.
-The mod files might need to be adapted.
+The mod might need an update.
-It is also possible that an update resets your input config json, so please check that again!
+It is also possible that a game update or file verification resets your inputconfig and overwrites your modded files!
+Then you need to copy them again.
-Also, Steam or the Launcher might overwrite the NativeModLoader dll files, so you might need to re-download them.

 ## Editing the inputconfig